dmatscheko/tower_defense/README.md

 ![Tiny Tower Defense Screenshot](screenshot.png)

-## How to Play
+## Setup and Play

+### Run Locally
+1. Clone or download the repository: `git clone https://github.com/dmatscheko/tower_defense.git`.
-1. Open `index.html` in a modern web browser (e.g., Chrome, Firefox, Edge).
-To enable the browser to load sound effects, serve the repository with a web server.
-For example, run `python3 -m http.server 8000` in the directory containing `index.html`, then open `http://[::]:8000/` in a browser.
+2. To enable sound effects, serve the files with a web server (e.g., `python3 -m http.server 8000` in the directory containing `index.html`).
-2. **Controls**:
+3. Open `http://localhost:8000/` in a modern browser (Chrome, Firefox, Edge).
+4. Alternatively, open `index.html` directly, but sound effects may not load due to browser security restrictions.

+### Controls
 - **Left-click**: Select towers from the UI, place towers on valid tiles (streets/parking lots), or interact with buttons (Research, Pause, Speed).
 - **Right-click**: Remove a placed tower (refunds half the cost).
-   - **Mouse hover**: View tower range or highlight clickable areas.
+- **Mouse hover**: Display tower range.

+### Objective
-3. **Objective**: Prevent enemies from reaching the base by placing towers strategically.
+Prevent enemies from reaching the base by placing towers strategically.
 Manage resources to survive all waves.

 Enjoy defending the city!